-With winter slowly drawing to a close, spring brings a new lease of life to Scotland, making it the perfect time of year to visit.
-Read on to find out why you should come to Scotland over spring; from seeing new-born animals to venturing on Easter egg hunts, there truly is something for everyone to enjoy.
+Spring brings a new lease of life to Scotland, making it the perfect time of year to visit.
+Read on to find out why you should come to Scotland over spring, from seeing newborn animals to venturing on Easter egg hunts.

 Get the chance to see some cute baby animals